radek-sprta/mariner/README.md

 pip install dist/*.whl
 ```

-### Docker

-There is now also a Docker image available for Mariner, although I haven't tested it extensively.
-You can run it with the following command:

-`docker run [options] registry.gitlab.com/radek-sprta/mariner [arguments]`

 ### Snap

 You can also try the Mariner snap from snap store.
 It's not tested as well though, so please report any bugs you might encounter.
 Install the snap by running: